Category

 Astigmatism in Children

-Astigmatism is the imperfection of curvature of the eye’s cornea or lens.
+Astigmatism is the imperfection of the cornea’s curvature or lens.
 The cornea is the transparent layer on the outside of the eye that transmits and focuses the entry of the light into the eye.

 Continue reading Astigmatism in Children: Causes, Symptoms & Treatment